 If you have been accused of Shoplifting, Petit Theft or Retail Theft contact a Tampa criminal attorney experienced in fighting theft charges.
 Call to speak with an attorney at the Sammis Law Firm, P.A., today at (813)250-0500.

-Perhaps the best way to understand Florida DUI law is to read the standard jury instructions.
+The best way to understand Florida DUI law is to read the standard jury instructions.
 If your DUI case goes to trial a similar instruction may be read to the jury in your case.

 To prove the crime of Driving Under the Influence, the State must prove the following two elements beyond a reasonable doubt: